Criticism of Christianity: Unfulfilled prophecy

 On the other hand, Blaise Pascal believed that "[t]he prophecies are the strongest proof of Jesus Christ".
 He wrote that Jesus was foretold, and that the prophecies came from a succession of people over a span of four thousand years.
-Apologist Josh McDowell defends the fulfillment of Old Testament prophecy as supporting Christianity, arguing that prophecies fulfilled by Christ include ones relating to his ancestral line, birthplace, virgin birth, miracles, manner of death, and resurrection.
-He says that even the timing of the Messiah in years and in relation to events is predicted, and that the Jewish Talmud (not accepting Jesus as the Messiah, see also Rejection of Jesus) laments that the Messiah had not appeared despite the scepter being taken away from Judah.
+Apologist Josh McDowell defends the fulfillment of Old Testament (Hebrew Bible) prophecy as supporting Christianity, arguing that prophecies fulfilled by Jesus include ones relating to his ancestral line, birthplace, virgin birth, miracles, manner of death, and resurrection.
+He says that even the timing of the Messiah in years and in relation to events is predicted, and that the Jewish Talmud—which, though largely uninterested in the early Christian movement, expressly rejected Jesus as the Messiah—laments that the Messiah had not appeared despite the "scepter" being taken away from Judah.

 Prophecy of the Nazarene

+Another allegation concerns the reference to the Nazarene in Matthew 2:23:

+The website for Jews for Judaism claims that "Matthew's claim immediately raises a red flag to anyone knowledgeable of the Jewish bible.
+Nowhere in the Jewish bible does it say that someone would be called a Nazarene [from Nazareth].
+Morever, this would be impossible since the city of Nazareth did not exist in the time of JEwish scriptures."
+However, Ken Dark of the University of Arizona states that the combined evidence of three archaeological sites indicates that, "The settlement clearly did exist in the early first century" CE, probably from "the Late Hellenistic period onward, as a Jewish community."
+On the other hand, the time period described by the Hebrew Bible is generally considered to end by c.
+430 CE, and the last Hebrew prophet, Malachi, is dated to around then.
+This is over 400 years before the early first century.